 English Language Skills – Required Level And Opportunity To Improve

 Many international students have used our experiences as an opportunity to improve their English language skills as about 85% of our enrollment is American.
 We limit the number of students from a given country on each program and can, if you like, assign international students to an English-speaking roommate.
 As an option with no additional cost, we can also arrange private English lessons or conversations one-on-one on different topics with our staff.
-This can be arranged daily or a few times a week as needed.
+This can be arranged daily or a few times a week as desired.

 Ages & Grades For International Students